mlwyatt/activerecord-sqlserver-adapter/README.md

 # ActiveRecord SQL Server Adapter.
-For SQL Server 2012 And Higher.
+For SQL Server 2000 only.

-# And 2000